tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"fun_description":"Feature of cloud database list supports the IAM by setting the IP segment.
 It also supports the IAM of a single IP Address by precise designation.
 It will be effective immediately after modification", "id":163,
-		"fun_introduce":"Cloud Database’s security access is under control", "product_name":"Cloud Database Percona Service",
+		"fun_introduce":"Cloud Database’s security access is under control", "product_name":"JCS for Percona",
 		"fun_name":"White List"
 	},
 	{
 		"product_type":"Database",
-		"fun_description":"If it required to connect the local database management software with the Percona Service, you can open the external network's access of JCS for Percona.", "id":164,
+		"fun_description":"If it required to connect the local database management software with JCS for Percona, you can open the external network's access of JCS for Percona.", "id":164,
-		"fun_introduce":"Support outer net’s access regarding Cloud Database", "product_name":"Cloud Database Percona Service",
+		"fun_introduce":"Support outer net’s access regarding Cloud Database", "product_name":"JCS for Percona",
 		"fun_name":"Access of External Network"
 	},
 	{